nasa/abaverify/readme.md

 - `log_stress_at_failure_init`: finds stress at failure (intended for checking failure criteria)
 - `slope`: finds the slope of an xy data set
 - `finalValue`: finds the y value at the last increment in the xy data set

+## Automatic testing
+Abaverify has the capability to run a series of tests, generate a report, and plot run times against historical run times.
+See `automatic.py` and `automatic_testing_script.py` for details.